AeroGeekDean/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * validation set accuracy of 93.4%
 * test set accuracy of 91.6%

 As discussed earlier, the LeNet model was used as the starting point since it showed good performance in image identification during the class exercise. (ie: "lazy engineer" approach - build upon what already works! :D ) The LeNet model were slightly modified to accommondate the input / output data size.

-The LeNet model by itself was having high-variance / over-fitting issue (good training performaced coupled with poor cross-validation performance), thus dropout layers were used to mitigate.
+he LeNet model by itself was having high-variance / over-fitting issue (good training performaced coupled with poor cross-validation performance), thus dropout layers were used to mitigate.
 This, coupled with feature normalization in the data pre-processing, were sufficient to achieve the above results.

 ### Test a Model on New Images

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

+I found the following collage of German traffic signs [online](https://s-media-cache-ak0.pinimg.com/originals/ce/55/f8/ce55f8319078dab5dbc37c51a77a837f.jpg), and extracted 30 signs from it.
+![collage of German traffic signs]

 Here are five German traffic signs that I found on the web: